adityagovindaraj/adityagovindaraj.github.io/now.md

 It's hot and sunny today.
 Around 32 degrees celsius, but feels like 38 degrees celsius because of the humidity.

 # Professional title
-Investment Advisor, CFP, MBA, Professional Trader
+Registered Investment Advisor, Professional Trader

 # What do you do?
 I diagnose families for financial problems and try fix it through counselling and behavioural inquiry.
 I also generate wealth through financial planning & asset allocation, which is a little more technical but not as important as psychology & behaviour.
+I also plahy golf, squash, billiards, & tabletop games.
+Additionally, I love to learn by reading books and watching longform podcasts/interviews.

 # Why?
 I enjoy helping families achieve their dreams through financial security.